clydetheSlide/FillrBust/README.md

 Installation is left to you the user.
 When you have it installed, set the path to it in the method, seeTableDice.

-`fillrbust.py` has a mechanism to speak the commands to you using a text to speech engine.
+`fillrbust.py` has a mechanism to speak the commands to you using a text-to-speech engine if that software is on your computer.
+The command line option, `-s`, will turn that on.
+Typing 's' in the instruction pane will toggle that option as well.
 Installation on your platform is left to you.
 When it is installed, set the path to it in the method, talktome.